General Application Procedures

 Information for International Students.

-The MAFN Program requires GRE (general) scores or GMAT scores.
+MAFN applicants for September 2022 admissions are encouraged but not required to submit GRE (general) scores or GMAT scores.
 GRE scores are preferred.
-GRE subject test scores are not required.

 For information about the test scores of current students, see the page Admissions Statistics.Print this page